 SITA Administrator performs a one-off task of creating a global default cabin configuration which serves as a superset for selection of airline-specific carrier configurations.
+He can also manage airline-specific cabin configurations on behalf of subscribers.

 Subscriber Administrator will be allowed to choose cabins he uses from the global default cabin configuration.
 A subscriber can create his own view of cabin configuration for any airline.
 Subscriber can specify a name for every cabin different to default name.
 For non-hosted airlines he can also define his view of RBD codes for every cabin.